 What’s in a number?
 Understand the importance of your credit score — starting with how to find it.

-Your credit score not only helps lenders determine how much risk they take on when they lend to you, it can also affect rental applications and even insurance rates.
+Your credit score isn’t just a tool that helps lenders determine how much risk they take on when they lend to you, it can also affect rental applications and even insurance rates.
 In this guide we’ll show you where you can find your credit score and what goes into calculating it.

 What is a credit score?

 A credit score is a summary of your credit history expressed as a number ranging from 300 to 850.
 While several different credit bureaus offer credit scores, the most widely known type of credit score is developed by FICO (Fair Isaac Corporation).
-It is a risk-based system that calculates the possibility of you defaulting on your next loan – the lower your score, the higher the possibility you’ll default.
+It’s a risk-based system that calculates the possibility of you defaulting on your next loan – the lower your score, the higher the possibility you’ll default.